ingadhoc/sale/sale_order_type_automation/README.rst

 Configuration
 =============

-To configure this module, you need to set validation options on sale order type:
+To configure this module, you need to set automation options on sale order type:

-#.
-Validate Picking: Set "validate automatically picking"= true.
-#.
-Validate Invoice: Set "validate automatically invoice"= true.
-#.
-Validate Payment: Set "validate automatically payment"= true.

 Usage